qwiglydee/otree-experiments/README.md

 ## Development

-0. clone this repo into working directory
+0. clone this repo into some working directory
    ```bash
    git clone ...
    cd ...